OCA/search-engine/README.md

 Nosql Connector for Odoo
 ============================

-This project include a generic nosql connector and also a specific connector for Algolia.
+This project include a generic search engine connector and also a specific connector for Algolia.

 Note